 Revert changes to the whole working tree: git reset –hard

 I hope the article give you the basic information on how to use GITHUB and contribute to the Drupal.org community. cmsMinds actively participates in Drupal community and has contrib modules it maintains.
-Please share your feedback and let us know if we can help you as custom Drupal development company.
+Please share your feedback and let us know if we can help you as custom Drupal development company in NC, USA.